-The Cape Hatteras Lighthouse, designed and constructed in 1868-70, is the tallest brick light tower in the United States, and it is an iconic symbol of North Carolina’s Outer Banks.
+Designed and constructed in 1868-70, the Cape Hatteras Lighthouse is the tallest traditional lighthouse in the United States, and it is an iconic symbol of North Carolina’s Outer Banks.
 The lighthouse was listed on the National Register of Historic Places in 1978 and was designated a National Historic Landmark in 1998.
 Threatened by coastal erosion, the lighthouse and associated buildings were moved inland 2,900 feet to a new site in 1999.

 Restoration Project Status